-Suzanne Tucker is an interior designer known for her bespoke approach to decorating and perhaps should be crowned the “queen of custom.”
+Suzanne Tucker is an interior designer and textile designer known for her bespoke approach to decorating and perhaps should be crowned the “queen of custom.”
 Every one of her projects is beautifully curated for each homeowner’s lifestyle and preferences.
 She goes so far as to consider which colors flatter her clients and incorporates those into the décor.
 Her rooms are elegant but accessible, and there is no ego involved in her choices.
 You may walk into a house and not know that Tucker worked on it, but you will be rewarded at every turn with unique pieces and an aura of understated luxury.

 Tucker moved to California as a child, spending her formative years in Santa Barbara, specifically Montecito.
 The town exudes charm, a sophisticated ease, natural beauty, and a wonderful feeling of place.
 While visiting, it’s impossible not to fall under its spell, which is why Tucker decided to take us on a tour.
 While she may have made her name and created a thriving interior design firm in San Francisco, with projects all over the country, she left her heart in Santa Barbara.